 The course is designed to prepare high-potential healthcare leaders for more senior roles and greater responsibilities.
 It features absorbing case studies and insights from all of the core disciplines you would study during an MBA programme at a world-ranked business school, including:

-Delivered via IHLM’s online e-learning platform, through live interactive Zoom webinars and one-to-one coaching, you will become part of a global community learning how to transform the performance of their healthcare organisation.
+Delivered via IHLM’s online e-learning platform and virtual tutorials, you will become part of a global community learning how to transform the performance of their healthcare organisation.

 On completion of this course you’ll be able to:

 This course is broken down into ten manageable weekly modules: